- Jan 28, 2010

 We've been working on this for a number of years.
 We've always taken a data-driven approach to our customers and marketing.
 Every cent we spend is accounted for and ROI analysed.Hi Justin

 Customer and Product profitability analysis/pricing models are obviously key for e-commerce sites (as they are for any other retailer).
 What sort of emphasis do you place on this, and is there any particular software that you use for this particular purpose?

-Seeing as you are so active, involved and you have such a big influence on the local eCommerce marker, what are your thoughts on Cryptos?
+The guys at payfast, and Bidorbuy have been supporting crypto for a while.
+While I think blockchain is an interesting technology, I'm not sure which crypto/coin/protocal will be the winner.Seeing as you are so active, involved and you have such a big influence on the local eCommerce marker, what are your thoughts on Cryptos?
 And do you think they have their place to actually be used in the local eCommerce market to purchase goods?